Rinkesh-P/bank-statement-convertor/README.md

 # bank-statement-convertor
-<br>Converting my own bank statement into a tabular form so that I can analyse it more easily and create a financial dashboard.
+<br>Converting my own bank statement into a tabular (CSV) format so that I can analyse the data and create a financial dashboard using tableau

 <br>Steps to get started: